oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ```

-The contents of the secret is base64 encoded, to see the actual content we need to use a base64 decoder :
+The contents of the secret is base64 encoded, to see the actual content we need to use a base64 decoder, in the following replace <your secret payload> with the stockmanager-security.yaml data in result from above, (it starts c2VjdXJpdHk in this example) :

 -  `echo <your secret payload> | base64 -d -i -`